mojaloop/thirdparty-sdk/src/README.md

 - `src/` _sdk-pisp-schema-adapter_ dedicated Typescript source code.
   > there is one extra file kept outside! : `/ambient.d.ts`.
 More info about below.

-- `src/interface` is where the `Swagger` OpenAPI definitions reside
+- `src/interface` is where the OpenAPI v3 definitions reside
-- `src/domain` mirrors structure of `server/handlers` and is used to separate business logic
+- `src/domain` is used to separate business logic
-- `src/model` is used to separate the domain code
+- `src/model` is used to separate the data model code
 - `src/server` the HTTP @hapi server setup
   > [/src/server/README.md](server/README.md)
 - `src/shared` all utilities and helper code